Definitions

 The sealed final five

 The final five minutes of each lot are sealed.
-Bids placed in this phase are hidden from everyone — you cannot see other bids, and they cannot see yours.
+Bids placed in this phase are hidden from every bidder — you cannot see other bids, and they cannot see yours.
 It is a single blind round, designed so no one can snipe at the last second or read the room to set a ceiling.
+The Carle team can see through the seal, because someone has to settle the lot.

 How the winner is decided.
 When the lot closes, the highest valid bid above the floor wins — across the open period and the sealed round together.
 Live auto-bid does not run in the sealed phase; a sealed bid is one you place yourself.
 Sealed bids are never published.